mariamisa/e-commerce/README.md

 ```
 redux dosent replace this.state ,we keep only important state on redux store and keep this.state inside specific ui like form input
  ```

+the problem is drillings props

+* how reducer work?!!
+action(type,payload) => update user reducer with payload => user Reducer will update just user object (will not touch anything else) => pass new user value as props to the component reducer work as ``` this.setState ``` work.

+* reducer function
+its a function take state(prev state before update) and action,and return an object that is a new object(state) because we want to re render if we return the same object and assigning the new value the component will not re render